The Remote Analog to Digital Conversion DAQ System for the TRISTAN Detector Upgrade: Front-End DAQ System

-Each TMB is equipped with three FPGAs, which control the processing and transfer of detector waveforms.
-One FPGA additionally controls the RESET Board to provide periodic detector resets.
-The signal readout is inhibited in the ETTOREs and the detector anodes are discharged to return to a nominal operating point during each reset.
+In order to avoid saturation from accumulating charge, the detector is periodically reset at a fixed frequency by the RESET Board.
+The signal readout is inhibited in the ETTORE ASICs and the detector anodes are discharged to return to the normal detector operating point.
 The RESET board also allows for injection of test signals from an outside signal source to the readout chain.

-Readout of the analog signals from a 166-pixel detector is performed by 21 ADC Boards and three FPGAs.
+\paragraph{ADC Boards} Readout of the analog signals from a 166-pixel detector is performed by 21 ADC Boards and three FPGAs.
 Slow control parameters for the sampling frequency and downsampling ratio are set in the FPGAs via the SFP module's $\SI{1}{\giga\bit\per\second}$ ethernet connection.
 Each ADC Board is composed of an anti-aliasing filter and an 8-channel AD9257 ADC.\footnote{https://www.analog.com/en/products/ad9257.html} A 5th order Bessel low-pass filter is used due to it being well suited for pulse processing \cite{1999AN6A}.
 The AD9257 provides 14-bit sampling of the detector signals in a $\SI{2}{\volt}_{\text{pp}}$ range at a sampling frequency of up to $\SI{65}{\mega\hertz}$.
 Each ADC Board streams data at a rate of $\SI{6.78}{\giga\bit\per\second}$ to the FPGA.

+\paragraph{FPGAs and Transmitters} Each TMB is equipped with three FPGAs, which control the processing and transfer of detector waveforms.
 An additional bit of information is added in the FPGA per sample indicating whether an inhibit signal is present, either from the RESET Board or from an external input.
-The front end FPGAs serialize, packetize, and format the data from the ADC Boards for fiber optic transmission.
-The streaming of data from the FPGAs to the back-end is performed by 12 Samtec FireFly™ optical transceivers.
-Each transceiver operates at up to $\SI{16}{\giga\bit\per\second}$, providing an overall streaming rate of $\SI{192}{\giga\bit\per\second}$ in order to directly stream all 168 channels.
+The front end FPGAs serialize and format the data from the ADC Boards for fiber optic transmission.
+The streaming of data from the FPGAs to the back-end is performed by 12 Samtec FireFly™ ECUO optical transmitters.\footnote{https://suddendocs.samtec.com/literature/samtec\_high\_speed\_cable\_guide.pdf} Each transmitter operates at up to $\SI{16}{\giga\bit\per\second}$, providing an overall streaming rate of $\SI{192}{\giga\bit\per\second}$ in order to directly stream all 168 ADC channels.